wastedpotential/html5-mobile-game-2/README.md

 Another attempt at publishing an html5 app to mobile.
 This version uses cordova (PhoneGap).

-AS of 8-23-2022, I've packaged my swaparooni html5 canvas app with cordova.
-All of the Swaparooni source files are included here.
+AS of 8-31-2022, I've packaged a basic PIXI JS html5 canvas app with cordova.
+All of the source files are included here.
 To run the app on Android:

 -   `npm i` (install dependencies)
 -   `npm run production` (package all html, js, etc and publish to www/ folder)